 Address: 38 - 39 Lower Ormand Quay

-One of Dublin's most popular eateries, One Pico has become something of an institution when it comes to dining out in Dublin.
-Thus multi award winning restaurant serves delicious local fare including organic smoked salmon with pickled cucumber, remoulade and herb crème freche, and a firm favourite on the menu, the filet of Irish Hereford Beef served with a white onion puree, parmesan fondue and crispy tempura onion.
-Open Monday to Saturday for lunch and dinner.
-Reservations essential.
+One Pico has become something of an institution when it comes to dining out in Dublin.
+This award-winning restaurant serves delicious local fare, including organic smoked salmon with pickled cucumber, remoulade and herb crème freche.
+A firm favourite on the menu is the filet of Irish Hereford Beef served with a white onion puree, parmesan fondue and crispy tempura onion.

 Gallagher's Boxty House

-One of the most popular restaurants in the Temple Bar District, Gallagher's Boxty House specialises in traditional Irish food like fish and chips, soda bread, and especially the boxty, a quintessentially-Irish potato pancake.
+Gallagher's Boxty House specialises in traditional Irish food like fish and chips, soda bread, and especially the boxty, a quintessentially Irish potato pancake.
+It's one of the most popular restaurants in the Temple Bar District.
+Their slogan is "The Humble Spud, Made Beautiful", and they live up to that.
 Gallagher's goes through a tonne of potatoes every week, serving them up to buzzing crowds who come for the filling food and lively music.